bennyistanto/gost-climate/_sources/case/p177189-pic-pacific-observatory.md

 These data provide useful information for:

-- Providing early warning when climate shocks occur against food security.
+1. Providing early warning when climate shocks occur against food security.

-- Contextual analysis (food security analysis:food access, availability and utilizations) needed for planning interventions, for example: market operations when crop scarcity occurs.
+2. Contextual analysis (food security analysis:food access, availability and utilizations) needed for planning interventions, for example: market operations when crop scarcity occurs.

-	- Food access: market accessibility, extreme events (disaster, war)  hindering the transportation
+	* Food access: market accessibility, extreme events (disaster, war)  hindering the transportation

-	- Food availability: cultivation and harvested areas, utilization for domestic consumption or else.
+	* Food availability: cultivation and harvested areas, utilization for domestic consumption or else.

-- Availability of cropland area for spring crop planting possibly damaged during conflict will help the team to assess the social, poverty, and economic impacts of climate change.
+3. Availability of cropland area for spring crop planting possibly damaged during conflict will help the team to assess the social, poverty, and economic impacts of climate change.

 ### Ideal remote sensing data characteristics for vegetation monitoring

 Operational data production – routinely produce the same data products at a set time interval.

-- Example: production a vegetation condition map each month.
+* Example: production a vegetation condition map each month.

 Anomaly, Percent of Normal, Change, or Ranking Maps

-- Provide historical context of how current conditions compare to the historical conditions for a specific location and time during the year.
+* Provide historical context of how current conditions compare to the historical conditions for a specific location and time during the year.

-- Easier to differentiate moderate, severe, and extreme drought events.
+* Easier to differentiate moderate, severe, and extreme drought events.

 Data easily accessible and in multiple formats

-- Digital data in analysis using GIS and computers
+* Digital data in analysis using GIS and computers

-- Graphical maps that can be downloaded and printed for visual analysis
+* Graphical maps that can be downloaded and printed for visual analysis

 ### Vegetation Index

 The Enhanced Vegetation Index (EVI) is an 'optimized' index designed to enhance the vegetation signal with improved sensitivity in high biomass regions and improved vegetation monitoring through a de-coupling of the canopy background signal and a reduction in atmosphere influences.

+![EVI](../img/case-P177189-evi-2021.png)

+**Figure 16.** MODIS EVI, 2021

 Whereas the Normalized Difference Vegetation Index (NDVI) is chlorophyll sensitive, the EVI is more responsive to canopy structural variations, including leaf area index (LAI), canopy type, plant physiognomy, and canopy architecture.

-![EVI](../img/case-P177189-evi-2021.png)

-Figure 15.
-MODIS EVI, 2021

 ![NDVI](../img/case-P177189-ndvi-2021.png)

-Figure 16.
-MODIS NDVI, 2021
+**Figure 17.** MODIS NDVI, 2021

 ### Methodology